 This Saturday find:

-~Apples, blueberries, melons, sweet corn, tomatoes, peppers, eggplant, kale, collards, chard, broccoli, cauliflower, kohlrabi, cabbage, onions, garlic, radishes, beets, carrots, beans, peas, bok choy, potatoes, zucchini, summer squash, cucumbers, okra, herbs, flowers, grass-fed beef, free range chicken and eggs, pasture raised pork and lamb, cheese, butter, yogurt, honey, maple syrup, nut butters, jellies and jams, kimchi, sauerkraut and other fermented products, canned goods, granola, baked goods, omelets, kabobs, tamales, tacos, falafel, cheese curds, wood-fired pizzas, coffee, popsicles, iced tea, lemonade, fresh pressed juices and other refreshments
+~Apples, melons, sweet corn, tomatoes, peppers, eggplant, spinach, kale, collards, chard, broccoli, cauliflower, kohlrabi, cabbage, onions, garlic, radishes, beets, carrots, beans, bok choy, potatoes, zucchini, summer squash, winter squash, cucumbers, okra, herbs, flowers, grass fed beef, free range chicken and eggs, pasture raised pork and lamb, cheese, butter, yogurt, honey, maple syrup, nut butters, jellies and jams, kimchi, sauerkraut and other fermented products, canned goods, granola, baked goods, omelets, kabobs, tamales, tacos, beef and vegetarian sliders, fried tomato BLTs, wood-fired pizzas, boiled, peanuts, coffee, iced tea, lemonade and other refreshments

-~Handmade jewelry and clothing, soaps, apothecary products and custom laser art
+~Handmade furniture, jewelry and clothing, soaps, apothecary products and photography

 This Tuesday find:

-~Apples, melons, sweet corn, tomatoes, peppers, eggplant, kale, collards, chard, broccoli, cauliflower, kohlrabi, cabbage, onions, garlic, radishes, beets, carrots, beans, peas, bok choy, potatoes, zucchini, summer squash, cucumbers, okra, herbs, free range chicken, pasture raised pork, maple syrup, honey, wild rice, jams, beef and vegetarian sliders, fried tomato BLTs, wood-fired pizza, kettle corn, popsicles and bubble tea
+~Apples, melons, sweet corn, tomatoes, peppers, eggplant, spinach, kale, collards, chard, broccoli, cauliflower, kohlrabi, cabbage, onions, garlic, radishes, beets, carrots, beans, bok choy, potatoes, zucchini, summer squash, cucumbers, okra, herbs, free range chicken, pasture raised pork, maple syrup, honey, wild rice, jams, beef and vegetarian sliders, fried tomato BLTs, wood-fired pizzas, kettle corn and bubble tea